AP® English Literature Score Distribution and Guidelines

 AP English Literature Scoring Table

-The final results will not include your composite score or even the individual score for each section of the exam.
+Final results will not include your composite score or even the individual score for each exam section.
 You will only see your AP scaled score ranging from 1 to 5.
 Each score represents a certain degree of performance.
 Colleges use these results to determine who is eligible for college credit and placement.
 The table below shows the prospective college grade equivalent for AP scores:

 AP Exam Score College Grade Equivalent Qualification